aci-ref/facilitation_leading_practices/introduction.md

 Facilitator’s specific goals and practices.

-There are a number of other specific interpretations of the “facilitator” term with accompanying documentation of best practices.
+There are a number of other specific interpretations of the “facilitator” term with accompanying documentation of leading practices.
 Some of these refer more generally to the facilitation of group efforts in professional environments and other contexts.
 The documentation, has significant overlaps with other literature on "facilitators", and Facilitators of ACI